Adult polyglucosan body disease: Diagnosis

 Along with evaluation of the symptoms and a neurological examination, a diagnosis can be made based on genetic testing.
 Whether or not a person is making sufficient amounts of functional glycogen branching enzyme can be determined by taking a skin biopsy and testing for activity of the enzyme.
 Examination of tissue biopsied from the sural nerve under a microscope can reveal the presence of polyglucosan bodies.
 There will also be white matter changes visible in a magnetic resonance imaging scans.

 Classification

 Adult polyglucosan body disease is an orphan disease and a glycogen storage disorder that is caused by an inborn error of metabolism, that affects the central and peripheral nervous systems.

-The condition in newborns caused by the same mutations is called glycogen storage disease type IV.
+The condition in newborns and children caused by the same mutations is called glycogen storage disease type IV (GSD IV).

 Prevention

 APBD can only be prevented if parents undergo genetic screening to understand their risk of producing a child with the condition; if in vitro fertilization is used, then preimplantation genetic diagnosis can be done to identify fertilized eggs that do not carry two copies of mutated GBE1.